rsnpj/notes-site/notes/Year_1/Computer_Systems/Digital_Electronics_and_Machine_Architecture/MIPS.md

 # Design principles

-MIPS is a reduced instruction set computer (RISC), with a small number of simple instructions.
+MIPS is a reduced instruction set computer (RISC), with a few simple instructions.
 Other architectures, such as intel's x86 are complex instruction set computers (CISC)

 -   Simplicity favours regularity